If you’re looking to get started with YouTube, whether it’s for your business or just for fun, one of the hardest parts

 A YouTube collab can take on a variety of forms.
 You could do a tutorial together, swap and create some content for each other’s channels, or give each other shoutouts in videos you create.
 How it works is up to you.

 A question-and-answer or ask-me-anything session offers an opportunity to engage with your subscribers and drive new people to your YouTube channel.
-Send out a message on social media or via email, if you’ve got an email list.
-Let people know you’re going to be doing a Q&A and ask them to submit questions.
+Send out a message on social media or via email, if you’ve got an email list set up.
+Let people know you’re going to be doing a Q&A and ask them to submit questions ahead of time.

 Ask your audience to participate by sharing something with you—a quote, a video, a photo, the answer to a question–anything goes!
 Then, create a video featuring what your audience shares.
 The benefit of this is that your featured audience members will be more likely to share your video with their friends, getting you in front of more potential subscribers.

 We should note that one of the best ways to grow your audience on YouTube is to share regular content.
 Be consistent and offer value on a regular basis and people will subscribe to that value.
-If you need ideas, try vlogging or posting regular videos about trends or current events.
+Try vlogging or posting regular videos about trends or current events.

 Last—but certainly not least—ask your audience what they’d like to see!
-This includes your audience on YouTube, as well as off YouTube, so you can draw new subscribers to your channel.
+This includes your audience on YouTube, as well as on other social channels, so you can draw new subscribers to your channel.